AstringentBeet/wp_custom_block_plugin/README.md

 ```
 Prevents the user from getting ahead of themselves by signing up without filling out the required fields.
 Looking at the current pace of this section, I'm assuming we're going to apply the asynchronous features that'll utilize rest API to communicate to the backend (specifically databases).
 Maybe I'm getting ahead of myself, or maybe I might be fucking onto something...time will telll.

+There is a small detail that I forgot to mention in regards to fully connect the front-end to the server endpoint.

 ### 05/27/2024
 We're now going over REST api, which was always a bit of a hassle to wrap my head around.
 But APIs, are a set of representational protocols utilized for different software's to communicate with each other.